Andrew Brel: The Emergency Bouzouki Player

 Brel's first book, The Emergency Bouzouki Player was published in 2011.
 ASIN: B00BTX1B9Q.
 The book reflects a first hand account of conscription in the South African Army during the years of Apartheid.
 The long term social consequences of forced conscription and the PTSD generation that returned from the border war without any medical help are detailed.

 South African writer and musician John Oakley Smith described it as "A book that should be compulsory reading in every South African school."

 In June 2017 The Emergency Bouzouki Player was banned from sale in all seven Emirates of the UAE where Amazon sells books and remains forbidden to residents of all countries practicing Sharia law.

+The 19 hour Audio Book of The Emergency Bouzouki Player was narrated by Andrew Brel, and published in June 2013 on Audible.

 One Day in Paris

 Brel's second book is a novel, One Day in Paris published in 2015.
 ASIN: B0135OSWGQ.
 The account of a fictitious attack in Paris masterminded by former British Army officer, Dan Blake, a skillful PTSD affected sociopath with superior intelligence.
 A prescient story-line examines how the American Military Industrial complex relies on new conflict to sustain growth.
-Described as "a close up look at the 1% who control the 1%" by ethicist and film-maker Stephen Trombley.
+Described as "a close up look at the 1% who control the 1%" by Author and film-maker Stephen Trombley.